DOH reports an increase of 6,638 new COVID cases

 According to a DOH spokesperson, the department identifies deaths by county of legal residence.

-To date, the number of negative cases reported in Clearfield County is at 20,522, in Elk County, 6,029, and in Jefferson County, 7,944 according to the Department of Health.
+To date, the number of negative cases reported in Jefferson County is at 7,944, in Clearfield County, 20,522, and in Elk County, 6,029, according to the Department of Health.

 There were 66 new deaths reported statewide Monday.
 The DOH is reporting 25,472 total deaths in 67 counties as a result of COVID-19.